-The availability of legal online and retail sports betting is increasing in the United States.
+The availability of legal online sportsbooks and brick-and-mortar sportsbook lounges is rapidly increasing in the United States.
 This is cause for celebration for Americans interested in safe, legal sports betting options.

 Las Vegas, Nevada is the sports betting mecca and will remain so, but fortunately over a dozen states have legalized sports betting since the United States Supreme Court struck the federal ban on sports wagering in May 2018.
 At Sports Handle we deliver sports betting news with original reporting; industry coverage, analysis and opinion, betting guides, sportsbook reviews, and more.